cslarsen/mickey-scheme-historic/README.md

 The _current_ project goals are:

-* To correctly implement all of R7RS small
+* A correct and complete implementation of R7RS-small (WG1)
-* Clarity of implementation
+* Clarity and simplicity of implementation
+* Be a powerful platform for experimentation and creation of a more advanced scheme compiler.

 Note that _Mickey_ is just a codeword for the early stages of this project.
 The name will change as the project matures.